Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Implementation

-Let us summarize how a $\lambda$--dynamics simulation is performed by the Tinker-HP--Colvars interface, as depicted in Figure~\ref{fig:Tinker-Colvars-interface-final} (the NAMD-Colvars interface works similarly).
-At a given time $t$, Tinker-HP holds a value for $\lambda$ (\float{lambda}), and computes the corresponding $\lambda_{e}(\lambda)$ (\float{elambda}) and $\lambda_{v}(\lambda)$ (\float{vlambda}) in the subroutine \subrout{def\_lambdadyn}.
-Tinker-HP then propagates the dynamics for one timestep $\dd t$, and calculates the force $\partial_{\lambda} V_{ext}:=F_{\lambda}$ (\float{delambda}) applied on $\lambda$.
-At the end of the timestep, the interface routines \rout{get\_alch\_lambda} and \rout{get\_delambda} send the value of $\lambda$ and $F_{\lambda}$ respectively to the Colvars module.
-The Colvars module defines its own collective variable $\lambda_{c}$ (\float{alch\_lambda}) which here corresponds to $\lambda$, along with the force applied on it, $F_{\lambda_{c}}$ (\float{alch\_Flambda}) which here corresponds to $F_{\lambda}$.
-Colvars then propagates $\lambda_{c}$ according to the Langevin dynamics \eqref{eq:lambda-abf} over one timestep, using a BAOA integrator\cite{kieninger2022gromacs}.
-If $\lambda_{c}(\lambda)\neq \lambda$, which is not our case here, Colvars then computes the corresponding $\lambda= \lambda_{c}^{-1}\left(\lambda_{c}(\lambda)\right)$, along with corresponding $F_{\lambda}= F_{\lambda_{c}} \times \lambda_{c}'(\lambda)$.
-The interface routines \rout{set\_alch\_lambda} and \rout{apply\_force\_lambda} then send the new values of $\lambda$ and of $F_{\lambda}$ to Tinker-HP as initial values of $\lambda$ and $F_{\lambda}$ at time $t+\dd t$.
-In turn, Tinker-HP updates the hamiltonian of the simulation according to the updated $\lambda$.
+The workflow of a $\lambda$-dynamics simulation performed by the Tinker-HP--Colvars and NAMD--Colvars interfaces is depicted in Figure~\ref{fig:Tinker-Colvars-interface}.
+At a given time $t$, the MD engine holds a value for $\lambda$ (\texttt{lambda}), and computes the corresponding $\lambda_{e}(\lambda)$ and $\lambda_{v}(\lambda)$, which define the current alchemically perturbed Hamiltonian.
+Internally, Colvars keeps a collective variable $\lambda_{c}$ and propagates it dynamically according to Langevin dynamics \eqref{eq:lambda-abf} over one timestep, using a BAOA integrator\cite{kieninger2022gromacs}.
+The interface functions are used by Colvars to set the new value of $\lambda$ to $\lambda_{c}$ after every update and to obtain the updated value of $\partial_{\lambda} V$ computed by the MD engine.
+At the end of each update step, the MD engine updates the Hamiltonian of the simulation according to the new $\lambda$.

-To enable Tcl scripting features of Colvars, Tinker-HP can be linked with the Tcl library\cite{ousterhout1989tcl}: this makes Colvars-Tcl scripts portable between Tinker-HP, NAMD, and potentially other packages.
+To enable Tcl scripting features of Colvars, Tinker-HP can now be linked with the Tcl library\cite{ousterhout1989tcl} and a new Colvars command, \texttt{sourceTclFile} has been added to load a script at the beginning of a simulation.
+This makes Colvars-Tcl scripts portable between Tinker-HP, NAMD, and potentially any other supported MD engine after linking the lightweight and portable Tcl library.